-Steve Robb is a clock-maker specializing in the design and construction of handmade wooden clocks.
-Born in London Ontario, he followed a professional career in information technology and IT consulting which brought him to Minnesota where he currently resides with his wife and 2 dogs.
+I’m a clock-maker specializing in the design and construction of handmade wooden clocks.
+Born in London Ontario, I followed a professional career in information technology and IT consulting which brought me to Minnesota where I currently reside with my wife and 2 dogs.

 I’ve always been inspired by artisans and their pursuit of excellence in their craft.
 As a clockmaker working primarily with wood, I draw inspiration from the past to find interesting techniques or features that I can incorporate into new designs.
 The challenge is to combine them in new and artistic ways, while at the same time, achieve accuracy and precision within a medium that is inherently not stable.